michelle-miller/michelle-miller.github.io/user-help.md

 Give users more than one way to digest information.

-In this topic, which is sourced in Markdown, the same information is covered both in the table and in the paragraphs that follow the table: [IBM watsonx.ai: Security and privacy for foundation models](https://michelle-miller.github.io/samples/wx-security.html){:target="_blank"}
+In this topic, the same information is covered both in the table and in the paragraphs that follow the table: [IBM watsonx.ai: Security and privacy for foundation models](https://michelle-miller.github.io/samples/wx-security.html){:target="_blank"}

 ## Befriend AI